netviews/ms-netviews/README.md

 ```

 ## Footnotes
-[^1]: I realized there’s a \$HOME environment already present in linux, so I’ll update my scripts to load that info from \$HOME rather than \$HOME_DIRECTORY and then will remove this step.
+[^1]: I realized there is a \$HOME environment already present in linux, so I’ll update my scripts to load that info from \$HOME rather than \$HOME_DIRECTORY and then will remove this step.